bytebase/bytebase/docs/fe-style-guide.md

 ## Composition API

 We write vue components with [Composition API](https://vuejs.org/guide/extras/composition-api-faq.html).
-It's easier and more practical to extract reuseable logics as composable functions than mixins.
+It's easier and more practical to extract reusable logic as composable functions than mixins.

 We also recommend to use it together with the `<script setup>` syntax in Single-File Components.